 Note: I am super excited to introduce my friend Jeanee, who is sharing her yummy sangria recipe!
 Jeanee runs the Finely Crafted boutique here in Atlanta, and she’s a cocktail whizz!
 When I decided to start doing Friday Cocktails, I knew that I wanted her to jump in with a recipe or two, and I was thrilled when she agreed to write some guest recipes! – Becky

-This sangria recipe is my version of a classic patio pitcher, with an unexpected zing from fresh ginger.
+This white sangria recipe is my version of a classic patio pitcher, with an unexpected zing from fresh ginger.

 Happy summer!
 When my friend Becky asked me to create some recipes for this vegan cocktail series, my first thought was, “How am I going to make a delicious drink without ham?”
 Just kidding.
 I actually thought immediately of nectarines.
 I love this time of year because the stone fruits are overflowing their market cubbies.
 They all taste good together, and they taste even better booze-soaked and slurped off the bottom of a lowball glass!